helnik/SharpExtensions/README.md

 # SharpExtensions
-Extensions used on different projects.
+Extensions and utils used on different projects.
 Written by me or seen on external sources.
 Collected for reference.